vincr04/DESeq2_workshop/Instructions.md

 >What command would you use to plot the gene with highest *log2FoldChange*?
 >Can you confirm that the knock down of this gene was indeed successful?
 Note: you need to search [FlyBase](flybase.org) to find the FlyBase ID (FBgn) for the *pasilla* gene.
->OPTIONAL - how would you plot this with ggplots?
+>OPTIONAL - how would you plot this with ggplot?

 ### Heatmap
-Often a heatmap is an ideal way of representing variation in expression across several genes.
-Here is an example (using `ggplot`) with the top 10 genes with the highest *log2FoldChange* and significant adjusted p-value.
+Often, a heatmap is an ideal way of representing variation in expression across several genes in a single figure panel.
+Here is an example (using `ggplot`) for the top 10 genes with the highest *log2FoldChange* and significant adjusted p-value.
 ```
 res.sig <- res[!is.na(res$padj) & res$padj<0.05,] # Filtering only significant results
-top10genes <- rownames(res.sig[rev(order(res.sig$log2FoldChange)),][1:10,]) # Selecting the genes with highest log2FoldChange
+top10genes <- rownames(res.sig[rev(order(res.sig$log2FoldChange)),][1:10,]) # Selecting the genes with the highest log2FoldChange
 top10counts <- counts(dds,normalized=TRUE)[top10genes,] # extract normalised counts for each gene
-top10counts <- as.data.frame(t(scale(t(top10counts)))) # calculate z-scores
+top10counts <- as.data.frame(t(scale(t(top10counts)))) # calculate z-scores **note: to use the 'scale' function we need to transpose the table (invert rows and columns), and transpose it back again.
 top10counts <- cbind(top10counts, Gene=rownames(top10counts)) # add extra column with gene name
 top10counts <- gather(top10counts, Treatment, Value, -Gene) # reshape data to use with ggplot

-ggplot(top10counts, aes(x=Treatment, y=Gene, fill=Value)) + # create a plot
+ggplot(top10counts, aes(x=Treatment, y=Gene, fill=Value)) + # create a plot and provide information about axes. 'fill' indicates what information will be used to fill each tile of the heatmap
-    geom_tile() + # add tiles (for heatmap)
+    geom_tile() + # add tiles
     scale_fill_gradient2(low="navy", mid="linen", high="darkred", na.value="transparent") # add colour scheme
 ```
 > Can you recreate this heatmap for the 10 most downregulated genes?
 > OPTIONAL - can you understand every part of the code above?
-Can you improve the process?
+Could you write a function in R to do this?

 ### PCA
 Principal component analysis can be used to establish how different samples are from each other.
 Conveniently, the `plotPCA` function is included in DESeq2, but first, we need to transform the raw count data using *variance stabilising transformations* (*VST*), which produces normalised, log2 scale values.
 ```
 vsd <- vst(dds, blind=FALSE) # perform the variance stabilising transformations.
-We use blind=FALSE to calculate the 'within group' variabliity.
+We use blind=FALSE to take the 'within group' variabliity into account.
 head(assay(vsd), 3) # print the calculated values for the first three genes
 plotPCA(vsd, intgroup=c("condition", "type"))
 ```
-> What do you conclude from this plot?
+> What can you conclude from this plot?

 <br/>

 ## 6. Log fold change shrinkage
-Genes with low counts are more likely to have high *log2FoldChange* values because the natural variation between samples may create artificial differences between samples.
-For example, in the table below, the *mean* count value for the treated samples is more than 4x lower than for the untreated sample for **Gene A**, but almost equal for **Gene B**, even though the *difference* in read counts between both samples is the same.
-This leads to a bias towards low-count genes having a high *log2FoldChange*, with **Gene A** having a higher *log2FoldChange* than **Gene B**.
+Genes with low counts are more likely to have high *log2FoldChange* values because the natural variation between samples may create artificial differences.
+For example, for the data in the table below, the *mean* count value for the treated samples is more than 4x lower than for the untreated sample for **Gene A**, but almost equal for **Gene B**, even though the *difference* in read counts between both samples is the same.
+This leads to a bias towards low-count genes having a high *log2FoldChange*, with **Gene A** having a much higher *log2FoldChange* than **Gene B**.

 |Gene  |untreated 1|untreated 2|untreated 3|untreated 4|treated 1|treated 2|treated 3|
 |------|-----------|-----------|-----------|-----------|---------|---------|---------|
 |Gene A|10         |8          |4          |5          |1        |3        |1        |
 |Gene B|1010       |1008       |1004       |1005       |1001     |1003     |1001     |

 To correct for this, we can apply a DESeq2 function called `lfcShrink`.
-This function requires the user to specify a `coef`, which is an argument specifying the comparison to extract.
+This function requires the user to enter a `coef`, which is an argument specifying the comparison to extract from the data.
 We can use the `resultsNames(dds)` command to display available `coef` options.
 We will select `"condition_treated_vs_untreated"`.

 We can now run the `lfcShrink` function.
-The 'type' argument specifies the LFC shrinkage method - in general, the more recent `apeglm` method is recommended.
+The 'type' argument specifies the LFC shrinkage method.
+For our analysis, the more recent `apeglm` method is recommended.
 ```
 resLFC <- lfcShrink(dds, coef="condition_treated_vs_untreated", type="apeglm")
 plotMA(resLFC, ylim=c(-4,4), alpha=0.05)
 ```
 >What has changed between this plot and the previous one?
->Repeat some of the plots above with the LFC-shrinked data.
+>Repeat some of the plots above using the LFC-shrinked data.
 Can you see any differences?

 <br/>